varun1210/Fetch-Rewards-Analytics-Engineer/README.md

 ```

 2. How does the ranking of the top 5 brands by receipts scanned for the recent month compare to the ranking for the previous month?
-*All the items purchased in the most recent month (March 2021) do not have a brand code associated with them/or are unbranded items like produce.
+**Answer:** *All the items purchased in the most recent month (March 2021) do not have a brand code associated with them/or are unbranded items like produce.
 For the previous month (February 2021), the top 5 brands by items purchased are (assumption regarding the definition of "top 5 brands" from the previous query applies here as well):*
     - *unbranded items/no brand code: 186*
     - *brand_code "BRAND" (no brandName associated): 3*
     - *brand_code "MISSION" (no brandName associated): 2*